 - The Group's research and development activities involve inherent risks.
-These risks include, among others: dependence on, and the Group's ability to retain key personnel; the Group's ability to protect its intellectual property and prevent other companies from using the technology; the Group's business is based on novel and unproven technology; the Group's ability to sufficiently complete the clinical trials process; and technological developments by the Group's competitors may render its products obsolete. - The Company's revenue from licence agreements is contingent on future events and will be intermittent until product sales commence.
-The Company's business plan therefore may require expenditure in excess of revenue and in the future the Company may need to raise further financing through other public or private equity financings, collaborations or other arrangements with corporate sources, or other sources of financing to fund operations.
-There can be no assurance that such additional financing, if available, can be obtained on terms reasonable to the Company. - The Company entered a Sharing Agreement with Lanstead Capital LP as a part of the capital raising completed in July 2017, under which the Company receives 18 settlements calculated with reference to both the volume weighted average price at which Neuren's shares are traded during the 20 days prior to each settlement (VWAP), and a rate of return which effectively results in a discount to the VWAP.
-Movements in the share price could materially impact the fair value of the 6 monthly instalments that remained outstanding at 31 December 2018 and the cash amounts received from those instalments (Refer Note 9).
+These risks include, among others: dependence on, and the Group's ability to retain key personnel; the Group's ability to protect its intellectual property and prevent other companies from using the technology; the Group's business is based on novel and yet to be proven technology; the Group's ability to sufficiently complete the clinical trials process; and technological developments by the Group's competitors could render its products obsolete. - The Group's revenue from licence agreements is contingent on future events and will be intermittent until product sales commence.
+The business plan therefore may require expenditure in excess of revenue and in the future the Group may need to raise further financing through other public or private equity financings, collaborations or other arrangements with corporate sources, or other sources of financing to fund operations.
+There can be no assurance that such additional financing, if available, can be obtained on terms reasonable to the Group.